rppicomidi/pico-w-connection-manager-demo/README.md

 The demo program uses a UART serial port console.
 You will need to modify `CMakeLists.txt` if you wish to use the Pico-W's microUSB port as the serial port console.
 See the comments in `CMakeLists.txt`.

+# Web server
+The web page that the web server serves is stored in the `fs` directory.
+If you change the web page, you will need to re-run `cmake` to generate the my_fsdata.c file that encodes the page for the LwIP httpd app.

 # Dependencies
 Aside from the dependencies on the Pico C/C++ SDK, the Pico_w_connection_manager class